-TABLE 41.
+TABLE 43.
 IMPACT TO TUNNELING WHEN USING A GLOBAL HTTP PROXY

 AppConnect for iOS SDK or Wrapper version used in the app Impact to tunneling of defining an AppTunnel rule that includes the URL to the PAC file 3.0 and prior The request to the URL for the PAC file is tunneled.
 Other URL requests are tunneled according to the AppTunnel rules.
 3.1.0, 3.1.1, 3.1.2 Tunneling to the URL for the PAC file is not supported.
 A tunneling attempt to this URL results in no network access for the app, whether tunneled or not.
-3.1.3 through the most To support tunneling in these apps, configure a key-value pair in the app's
+3.1.3 through the most recently released version as supported by MobileIron To support tunneling in these apps, configure a key-value pair in the app's AppConnect app configuration (or Web@Work setting or Docs@Work setting) as follows: • key name: global_http_proxy_url • value: the URL of the PAC file, which you also enter in the Proxy PAC URL field of the global HTTP proxy policy.
+Example: http://pac.myproxy.mycompany.com With this key-value pair: • the URL request to the PAC file is not tunneled.